OctopusDeploy/blog/blog/2022-07/rfc-migrate-scriptcs-dotnet-script/index.md

 ---

 :::warning
-We shipped this change as a part of 2023.4.
-ScriptCS is still included as the default C# scripting engine with the option to use dotnet-script available with a project-specific variable `Octopus.Action.Script.CSharp.UseDotnetScript` and an environment-wide feature toggle `OCTOPUS__FeatureToggles__UseDotnetScriptCSharpExecutorFeatureToggle`.
+From 2025.2 dotnet-script will be the default C# scripting engine, support for ScriptCS will remain in 2025.2 and be removed in 2025.3.
+Until 2025.2 ScriptCS was the default C# scripting engine with the option to use dotnet-script available with a project-specific variable `Octopus.Action.Script.CSharp.UseDotnetScript` and an environment-wide feature toggle `OCTOPUS__FeatureToggles__UseDotnetScriptCSharpExecutorFeatureToggle`.
+By setting these values to false in 2025.2 you can switch back to ScriptCS but support will be removed in 2025.3.
 Please contact [support](mailto:support@octopus.com) if you're experiencing issues or would like dotnet-script enabled.
 For further details on upgrading to dotnet-script please see the migration section.
 :::

-We received [customer feedback](https://help.octopus.com/t/consider-use-dotnet-script-vs-scriptcs/22144) and UserVoice voting requesting we update the tooling Octopus uses to run C# scripts, from [scriptcs](https://github.com/scriptcs/scriptcs) to [dotnet-script](https://github.com/filipw/dotnet-script).
+We received customer feedback and UserVoice voting requesting we update the tooling Octopus uses to run C# scripts, from [scriptcs](https://github.com/scriptcs/scriptcs) to [dotnet-script](https://github.com/filipw/dotnet-script).
 This would:

 - Unlock newer C# language features in deployment scripts
 - Allow referencing NuGet packages directly from within scripts